funcool/octet/README.md

-# Bytebuf
+# Octet

-A library for working with bytes.
+A clojure(script) library for working with binary data.